robinjmurphy/opensearch-workshop/exercises/3-text-analysis.md

 }
 ```

-Here we've created a custom analyzer as part of our index and instructed OpenSearch to use that analyzer in place of the default `standard` analyzer for the `title` field.
+Here we've defined a custom analyzer as part of our index and instructed OpenSearch to use that analyzer in place of the default `standard` analyzer in an additional `title.ngram` subfield that can be queried alongside the original `title` field.
+It's common practice to add additional indexed versions of a field like this rather than replacing them so that you can still access the `text` version of the field for queries where it's a better fit.

 Let's re-index our data into the new index: